 9am: Breakfast at Vienna’s bustling market, the Naschmarkt

 Naschen means snacking, and snacking on a delicious breakfast you will at this colourful, buzzing market.
-Walking through the food stand gauntlet of vendors shouting at you to try their fresh fruit and veg, their falafel dipped in hummus, their stuffed olives or wasabi-covered peanuts (take the free tastings – consider it like a breakfast entrée), find a seat at one of the streetside cafes that line the neighbouring streetart adorned corridor of the market.
+After walking through the artery of food stand yelling out to you, find a seat at one of the streetside cafes that line the neighbouring streetart adorned corridor of the market.
 If you asked us to recommend one of them, we’d say head to Naschmarkt Deli café.
 Their Türkisches Frühstück (Turkish breakfast) is da’ bomb!

 10:30am: Buy a stein, or a Falco vinyl, at Vienna’s Nashmarkt fleamarket

-Head into the bizarre wilderness of the bazaar that is the Saturday Naschmarkt flea market where we’ve seen the likes of used vibrators next to golden framed paintings of the princess Sissi.
-Not only will you have the chance to buy a David Hasselhof record, a second-hand pair of stained lederhosen, or one of those ‘fun’ Alp felt hats with the feathers poking out, you’ll also get a fascinating glimpse of Vienna’s makeup of people.
+Head into the madness that is the Saturday Naschmarkt flea market where we’ve seen the likes of used vibrators next to golden framed paintings of the princess Sissi.
+Not only will you have the chance to buy those ‘fun’ Alp felt hats with the feathers poking out, you’ll also get a fascinating glimpse of Vienna’s makeup of people.

 Our guide on How to navigate the Naschmarkt Fleamarket is all you’ll need.